What is vitamin D

 Although produced by our bodies when our skin is exposed to the sun, we can find vitamin D3 in our diet.

 Here is a non-exhaustive list of foods that can provide vitamin D3:

 - Cod liver oil

-- Fish like herring, mackerel, sardines, salmon, trout, tuna
+- Fish such as herring, mackerel, sardines, salmon, trout and tuna

-Dietary supplements are the easiest way to get enough vitamin D3 every day.
-To avoid errors when choosing supplements, we invite you to consult our article on "How to choose your food supplements?" .
+Food supplements are the easiest way to get enough vitamin D3 every day.
+To avoid mistakes when choosing your supplements, we invite you to consult our article on "How to choose dietary supplements"..

-This is because it can be difficult to get enough vitamin D3 from sunlight alone, especially in winter.
+Indeed, it can be difficult to get enough vitamin D3 from the sun alone, especially in winter.

-Eating foods high in D3 can be difficult, so taking vitamin D3 as a dietary supplement can be beneficial.
+Eating foods with a high dose of D3 can be difficult, so taking vitamin D3 in dietary supplement form can be beneficial.